-Mr. Berkey specializes in the areas of tribal water rights, land conservation transactions, cultural resource protection, land claims and environmental protection.
+Mr. Berkey specializes in the areas of tribal water rights, land conservation transactions, cultural resource protection, governance, land claims and environmental protection.
 He has worked in the field of Indian law his entire legal career, from 1979 to the present.
 He was a staff attorney at the Indian Law Resource Center in Washington, D.C. from 1979 to 1990, where he litigated many significant Indian land claims cases.
 In 1990, Mr. Berkey became the Washington Director of the Indian Law Resource Center, a position he held for five years.

 In 1995, Mr. Berkey joined the U.S. Justice Department as a senior trial lawyer in the Indian Resources Section of the Environment and Natural Resources Division.
 In that capacity, he litigated a number of environmental cases and complex water cases for Indian tribes.
 In 1997, he received the Department of Justice’s Meritorious Award for his efforts in litigating and settling a multi-million dollar groundwater contamination case on behalf of the Sac and Fox Nation of Oklahoma.